A Gapless Phase with Haagerup Symmetry: Haagerup-symmetric Lattice Models

 \section{Haagerup-symmetric Lattice Models}

-We now construct UV lattice models with Haagerup symmetry that flow to the gapped and gapless phases we discussed above from the SymTFT perspective.
+To complement the continuum analysis, we now construct UV lattice models with Haagerup symmetry that flow to the gapped and gapless phases we discussed above from the SymTFT perspective.
 We focus on a class of models known as anyon chains \cite{Feiguin:2006ydp,2009arXiv0902.3275T, Aasen:2016dop, Buican:2017rxc, Aasen:2020jwb, Lootens:2021tet, Lootens:2022avn, Inamura:2021szw}, which can be defined using an input fusion category that determines naturally the symmetry $\cS$ of the model.

-\subsection{Anyon Chains for Gapped and Gapless Phases}
+\subsubsection{Anyon Chains for Gapped and Gapless Phases}